-Corporate investment in AI is beginning to pay off for some large Australian and New Zealand businesses who are early adopters.
-For example, ANZ Bank's parent announced its half year results and told shareholders that a highlight was improvements it made in automation in its institutional business.
+Corporate investment in Al is beginning to pay off for some large Australian and New Zealand businesses who are early adopters.
+For example, ANZ Bank's parent announced its half year results and told shareholders that a highlight was improvements it made in automation in its institutional business, through robotics and machine learning.
+ANZ said it has reduced turnaround times by up to 40 percent in trade, credit and customer service.
+Likewise, insurance group IAG noted in its FY18 financial results the contribution of AI to its operations by "deploying pricing capability using machine learning and real-time pricing models, across core personal line portfolios and embedding cognitive capabilities across the organisation, such as chatbots and computer vision".

-TABLE 6: Recent Venture Capital Investment in New Zealand Al
+TABLE 6: Recent Venture Capital Investment in New Zealand AI

 COMPANY DATE AMOUNT RAISED (NZ\$) VALUATION

-Soul Machines 124 Oct 2018 \$30m Not disclosed
+Soul Machines Oct 2018 \$30m Not disclosed

-FaceMe 125 Nov 2018 \$15m \$74m (reported)
+FaceMe (now UneeQ) Nov 2018 \$15m \$74m (reported)

-PredictHQ 126 Nov 2018 \$15m Not disclosed
+PredictHQ Nov 2018 \$15m Not disclosed

-RoboticsPlus 127 Nov 2018 \$15m Not disclosed
+RoboticsPlus Nov 2018 \$15m Not disclosed

-Ambit 128 Mar 2019 \$1.75m \$9.75m
+Ambit Mar 2019 \$1.75m \$9.75m